Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Introduction

 \section{Introduction}

 Bubbles rising in a chain can exhibit a range of behaviors; for example, bubbles rising in champagne maintain stable straight-line trajectories, whereas the trajectories tend to disperse in carbonated beverages.
 Previous studies have numerically and experimentally investigated the instability and dispersion of bubbles rising in a chain, with a focus on interactions between bubbles.
 Ruzicka \cite{Ruzicka2000} incorporated hydrodynamic interactions into a model for the dynamic behavior of equally sized spherical bubbles, fixed in a vertical line, with $50\le Re\le 200$.
 The model predicted that free-end bubble chains preferentially split into smaller bubble groups, while fixed-end chains behave in an unstable and chaotic manner.
 Sanada \textit{et al.} \cite{Sanada2005} reported experimental observations of the motion of a single nitrogen bubble chain at $300\le Re\le 650$.
 By independently controlling the bubble diameter and generation frequency, they identified that bubbles consistently followed similar paths at low frequency, but diverged and scattered at high frequency.
 This observation held even for regimes where an isolated bubble rose in a straight line.
 Atasi \textit{et al.} \cite{Atasi2023} classified stable and unstable regimes for bubble chains based on the bubble deformation and surface contamination.
 They also reported that the primary factor driving instability and dispersion is the lift force induced by the wake of the leading bubble.
+While spherical bubbles experience positive lift, i.e., driving them toward higher relative velocity regions, deformed or contaminated bubbles can experience a lift force reversal.
+Legendre and Zenit \cite{legendre2025gas} reviewed bubble chain stabilization while focusing on lift reversal.
+They explained that bubbles with negative lift coefficients remain directly beneath the preceding bubble, where the relative velocity is lower, thereby establishing stable bubble chains.

 However, the relationship between wake-induced lift and bubble dispersion was not sufficiently quantitatively discussed in the regime where bubble deformation is negligible due to the difficulty of controlling the bubble generation frequency while fixing the bubble size.

 Wake-induced lift acting on spherical bubbles has been theoretically and numerically investigated; however, the effective range of wake-induced lift is extremely limited.
 Moore \cite{Moore1963} proposed a wake model for a spherical bubble based on boundary layer theory, predicting that a spherical bubble has a narrow, elongated wake structure with width of $O\left({Re}^{-1/4}\right)$ and length of $O\left({Re}^{1/2}\right)$.
 Thus, the region where wake-induced lift is experienced remains highly localized.
 For bubbles rising in a chain, wake-induced lift acts on far distant trailing bubbles at the in-line position; however, any bubble with a slight lateral displacement from the in-line position experiences less lift.
 Blanco and Magnaudet \cite{Blanco1995} reported that a spherical bubble does not have a standing eddy for any Reynolds number.
 However, previous studies have not sufficiently explored whether large-scale dispersion of bubbles rising in a chain can be driven solely by wake-induced lift.
 Therefore, it is necessary to investigate the relationship between wake-induced lift and bubble dispersion while focusing solely on bubble--bubble interactions (i.e., specifically excluding effects such as bubble deformation and interfacial contamination).